 By 1895, Harry Truman’s father, John, could afford to move his family to this property on Waldo Street.
 The new neighborhood helped Harry, now age eleven, to make new friends.
 As a young teenager, Harry turned his house into the unofficial hub for all the adolescent children.
 In his own words, Harry now had a “gang.”
 Truman believed that the move to this home was key to developing the social skill that would serve him in his future political career.

 It was also during this period that Harry’s relationship grew with his future wife, Bessie Wallace.
-The two met in fourth grade and were always seated near each other but now they lived within two blocks of one another.
+The two met in fourth grade and were always seated near each other.
+The move now meant that the future couple lived within two blocks of one another.
 They became closer and closer until Harry moved again when he was seventeen to live on his grandmother’s farm.